openhab/openhab1-addons/bundles/binding/org.openhab.binding.caldav-command/README.md

 * Used to show upcoming/active events in openhab.

 ### openhab.cfg
-* `caldavPersonal:usedCalendars=<calendar-id>` (multiple calendars can be seperated by commas)
+* `caldavPersonal:usedCalendars=<calendar-id>` (multiple calendars can be separated by commas)
-* `caldavPersonal:homeIdentifiers=<values seperated by commans>` (if one of these identifiers can be found inside the place of the event, this event will not be used for presence)
+* `caldavPersonal:homeIdentifiers=<values separated by commans>` (if one of these identifiers can be found inside the place of the event, this event will not be used for presence)

 ### items
 * `caldavPersonal="calendar:'<calendar-ids, comma separated>' type:'<UPCOMING|ACTIVE|EVENT>' eventNr:'<event-nr, first one is 1>' value:'<NAME|DESCRIPTION|PLACE|START|END|TIME>"'`